Super Smash Bros. (video game)

 Super Smash Bros.
 (Note: Known in Japan as Nintendo All Star!
 Great Melee Smash Brothers (ニンテンドウオールスター!大乱闘スマッシュブラザーズ, Nintendō Ōru Sutā!
 Dai Rantō Sumasshu Burazāzu) and retroactively referred to as Super Smash Bros.
 64 or Smash 64) is a 1999 crossover fighting game developed by HAL Laboratory and published by Nintendo for the Nintendo 64.
 It is the first game in the Super Smash Bros. series and was released in Japan on January 21, 1999; in North America on April 26, 1999; and in Europe on November 19, 1999.
 It was later released for the iQue Player in China on November 15, 2005.

-The game is a crossover between different Nintendo franchises, including Mario, The Legend of Zelda, Star Fox, Yoshi, Donkey Kong, Metroid, F-Zero, Mother, Kirby and Pokémon.
+The game is a crossover among different Nintendo franchises, including Mario, The Legend of Zelda, Star Fox, Yoshi, Donkey Kong, Metroid, F-Zero, Mother, Kirby and Pokémon.
 It presents a cast of characters and locations from these franchises and allows players to use each character's unique skills and the stage's hazards to inflict damage, recover health, and ultimately knock opponents off the stage.

 Super Smash Bros. received generally positive reviews upon its release.
 It was a commercial success, selling over five million copies worldwide by 2001, with 2.93 million sold in the United States and 1.97 million sold in Japan.
 It was given an Editors' Choice award from IGN for the "Best Fighting Game", and also became a Nintendo 64 Player's Choice title.
 The game spawned a series of sequels for each successive Nintendo console, starting with Super Smash Bros.
 Melee, which was released for the GameCube in 2001.